 J. Courtney Sullivan

-Journalist and author of Commencement, Maine, and The Engagements
+Journalist and author of Maine, The Engagements, and Saints for All Occasions

 Photo credit: Michael Lionstar

 J. Courtney Sullivan is the author of The New York Times bestselling novels Commencement, Maine, and The Engagements.
 Her new novel, Saints for All Occasions, published in May 2017.

 Written with radiant style and a wicked sense of humor, Sullivan’s debut, Commencement, not only captures the intensity of college friendships and first loves, but also explores with great candor the complicated and contradictory landscape facing young women today.
 Her most recent novel, The Engagements, is a rich, layered, exhilarating novel spanning nearly a hundred years.
 The Engagements captures four wholly unique marriages, while tracing the story of diamonds in America, and the way in which—for better or for worse—these glittering stones have come to symbolize our deepest hopes for everlasting love.

 Sullivan’s new book, Saints for All Occasions, is a sweeping novel of secrets, family, and faith.
 Both poignant and funny, it is the story of two Irish immigrant sisters—one the matriarch of a large Catholic family, the other a cloistered nun—forced to confront the decisions of their pasts.

 Sullivan’s writing has appeared in The New York Times Book Review, the Chicago Tribune, New York magazine, Elle, Glamour, Men’s Vogue, and The New York Observer, among others.
 She is a contributor to the essay anthology The Secret Currency of Love and co-editor of Click: When We Knew We Were Feminists.